 Malcolm X, who had lived a life victimized by racism, was fascinated by the idea of the world without racism.
 After he visited Mecca for pilgrimage, he narrated in his autobiography:

-During the past eleven days here in the Muslim world, I have eaten from the same plate, drunk from the same glass, and slept on the same rug .While praying to the same God — with fellow Muslims.
-Whose eyes were the bluest of blue, whose hair was the blondest of blond, and whose skin was the whitest of white.
-And in words and the deeds of the white Muslims, I felt the same sincerity that I felt among the black African Muslims of Nigeria, Sudan and Ghana.”
+During the past eleven days here in the Muslim world, I have eaten from the same plate, drunk from the same glass, and slept on the same rug.
+At the same time, I was praying to the same God — with fellow Muslims.
+Whose eyes were the bluest of blue, whose hair was the blondest of blond, and whose skin was the whitest of white?
+And in words and the deeds of the white Muslims, I felt the same sincerity that I felt among the black African Muslims of Nigeria, Sudan, and Ghana.”

-For humankind, the different tribes and sub tribes, races and ethnicity, are means to learn from each other.
+For humankind, the different tribes and sub-tribes, races and ethnicities, are means to learn.
 They are to recognize our collective identities to become the most righteous.
 Likewise, our Prophet Muhammad (PBUH) spread this message more than 1400 years ago.